SimonJMurphy/Project-Dynamite/README.md

     kepler -c merge -r 10 ~/data/output/filename.txt

-Note that Merger is designed to run on files that are already converted, and the input file will likely reside in the directory ~/data/output/.
+Note that Merger is designed to run on files that are already converted.
+Hence there is normally no need to specify which columns to use because the file will only have times and fluxes.
 Merger requires a merge-ratio.
 This is given with "-r" and then the merge-ratio, separated either side by a space.
 Users may also find the force overwrite option useful.
 The filename provided by merger is the same as that of convertor, but with "\_{merge_ratio}to1" inserted before the cadence.

 ### Transformer